 Home / Home Loans / What is an online mortga…

-Our General Manager for Money, Stephen Zeller, shares some benefits of using our Home Loan Specialists for any prospective borrower in search of a mortgage broker:
+Our General Manager for Money, Stephen Zeller, shares some benefits of using our online mortgage brokers for any prospective borrower in search of an expert broker:

-Our Home Loan Specialists aren’t tied to a specific lender – they’ll only recommend products from our wide range of lenders on our lending panel that are genuinely in your best interests, and are suitable for you.
+Our team of online mortgage brokers aren’t tied to a specific lender – they’ll only recommend products from our range of lenders on our lending panel that are genuinely in your best interests, and are suitable for you.

-Many mortgage brokers are their own bosses, which may mean less oversight – our Home Loan Specialists on the other hand, are all employed by Compare the Market, meaning you know exactly who you’re working with, and that they can be trusted.
+Many mortgage brokers are their own bosses, which may mean less oversight.
+Our online mortgage brokers on the other hand, are all employed by Compare the Market, meaning you know exactly who you’re working with, and that they can be trusted.

-Our Home Loan Specialists all have years of lending experience and are experts on the different home loans available to borrowers in the market today.
-If you’ve got specific needs as a borrower, they’ll be able to recommend specific lenders that may be better-placed to help meet those needs.
+Our online mortgage brokers all have years of lending experience and are experts on the different home loans available to borrowers.
+Whether you’re buying a new property or looking to refinance, if you’ve got specific needs as a borrower, they’ll be able to recommend specific lenders that may be better placed to help meet those needs.

 An online mortgage broker assesses your financial priorities and overall financial situation to make a series of informed recommendations regarding which home loan products might suit you.
-They do everything a regular broker does – just online!
+They do everything a regular broker does – just online, which may make them easier to work with for some borrowers.

 Just like a conventional mortgage broker, an online mortgage broker also acts as a kind of “project manager” for your home (or investment property) buying endeavours.
-They’ll oversee the loan application and homebuying process from pre-approval to settlement and handle all the necessary liaising with the lender, and can provide information on additional payments you might be eligible for like the First Home Buyers Grant.
+They’ll oversee the loan application and homebuying process (or refinancing process) from pre-approval to settlement and handle all the necessary liaising with the lender, and can provide information on additional payments you might be eligible for like the First Home Owner Grant.

 They can also provide more information about home loans as a product and how they work, and explain concepts like lenders mortgage insurance (LMI), loan-to-value ratio (LVR) and how comparison rates work.

-Online mortgage brokers are usually paid a commission by the lender for assisting the customer to apply for a loan with them which is paid at settlement of the loan in question.
-Commission rates are usually calculated as a percentage of the settled loan amount and do not usually vary greatly from lender to lender.
+Online mortgage brokers are usually paid a commission by the lender for helping the customer successfully apply for a loan with them.
+Commission rates are typically calculated as a percentage of the settled loan amount and generally don’t vary too much from lender to lender.

 The good news is that those lender-paid commissions save you having to directly pay the broker a single cent in most cases.
 However, some online mortgage brokers may still charge an upfront commission for their services, so be sure to check before committing!

-When a mortgage broker recommends a loan they’re required to disclose an estimate of the commission they’ll receive from the lender for recommending that particular product – they’ll provide this estimate to you in writing before they submit your final application to the lender.
+When an online mortgage broker recommends a loan, they’re required to disclose an estimate of the commission they’ll receive from the lender for recommending that particular product – they’ll provide this estimate to you in writing before they submit your final application to the lender.
 Online mortgage brokers are also legally required to always act in your best interests, but you’ll likely still benefit from engaging fully with the process and overseeing the moves the broker is making on your behalf.

 An online mortgage broker might be an option worth considering if you think you’ll need help choosing a home loan, but either don’t want to or can’t engage the services of a conventional in-person broker.
 An online mortgage broker can also be a useful option for time-poor people.

 It’s important to note that this isn’t a ‘get help or go it alone’ decision.
-You’ll likely have to engage the services of a conveyancer and/or a solicitor during the home loan application process, so you’ll have plenty of help along the way regardless of whether you work with a mortgage broker, online or otherwise.
+You’ll likely have to engage the services of a conveyancer and/or a solicitor during the home loan application process, so you’ll have plenty of help through the entire process regardless of whether you work with a mortgage broker, online or otherwise.

-They can also help you to decide what home loan features might be right for you, like maybe an offset account, redraw facility or the ability to make extra repayments
+They can also help you to decide what home loan options might be right for you, like maybe an offset account, redraw facility or the ability to make extra repayments

 One drawback of working with a mortgage broker, online or not, is that they typically won’t be choosing their recommendations from a pool containing every single home loan available in the market.